AbdelkaderGailany/developer_task/README.md

 php artisan migrate

-then you will must have the needed tables in the database
+then you will have the needed tables in the database

 Run the following command

 php artisan serve

-now you will can access the project on 127.0.0.1:8000
+now you can access the project on 127.0.0.1:8000

 The main page is the login page, on the nav bar you can see the registration link as well